-Our Board has adopted independence standards that meet or exceed the independence standards of the NYSE.
-Also, as part of our independence standards, our Board has adopted categorical standards to assist it in evaluating the independence of each of its Directors.
+Our Board has adopted independence standards that meet or exceed the independence standards of the NYSE, including the enhanced independence requirements for audit and compensation committee members.
+In addition, as part of our independence standards, our Board has adopted categorical standards to assist it in evaluating the independence of each of its Directors.
 The categorical standards are intended to assist our Board in determining whether or not certain direct or indirect relationships between its Directors and our Company or its subsidiaries are "material relationships" for purposes of the NYSE independence standards.
 The categorical standards establish thresholds at which any relationships are deemed to be material.

-In February 2013, the independence of each Director was reviewed, applying our independence standards.
+In February 2017, the independence of each Director was reviewed, applying our independence standards.
 The review considered relationships and transactions between each Director and his or her immediate family and affiliates and our management and our independent registered public accounting firm.